tgerarden/aem2850/content/assignment/final-project.md

 Teamwork makes the dream work.

 ### Step 4.
-Submit your final project by May 19 at 4:30pm.
+Submit your final project by Thursday, May 19 at 4:30pm

 One submission per group.